o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 ## Test runner stack

-Below is a diagram that demonstrates the test runner stack.
-It's something between a class diagram and an omnidirectional data flow diagram but so it's best not to take the diagram too literally.
+The following diagram demonstrates the test runner stack.
+Because the diagram is a combination of a class diagram and an omnidirectional data flow diagram, it's best not to take the diagram too literally.
 Rather, you can use it as the jumping off point for a given test runner and see how you will need to drill down in the code to reach the constituent classes that make up that test runner.

 ```mermaid
 flowchart TD